PranshulGG/WeatherMaster/README.md

  - <strong>Weather icons</strong>: <a href="https://gitlab.com/bignutty/google-weather-icons">Google weather icons

- # ✅ Todos:
+ # 📝 Todos:

- - [ ] Make it lightweight
+ - ⬛ Make it lightweight
- - [ ] Notification alerts
+ - ⬛ Notification alerts
- - [ ] A feature that allows you to add multiple locations
+ - ⬛ A feature that allows you to add multiple locations
- - [ ] More detailed weather
+ - ⬛ More detailed weather
- - [x] Change app colors according to the weather
+ - ✅ Change app colors according to the weather

 <br>
 <br>